There are several factors in a mix session that must be considered to make an instrument like the bass guitar sit just right for the song.

 Do you want the instrument to dominate the low end and be the star of the show?
 Maybe it will play a better role as a supportive track, reinforcing the other rhythm instruments in the background.
-Every great mix with a clear, defined and open sounding low-end has had to make these decisions before moving forward with the hard work.
+Every great mix with a clear, defined, and open-sounding low end has had to cement these stylistic choices before moving forward with the hard work.
 Let’s take a look at some of these key decisions.

 Pro Tip: Pitch Correcting

-While we usually want to jump head-first into some of the more exciting aspects of mixing, ensuring that the bass guitar is as close to perfectly tuned as possible is arguably more important than any other instrument.
-It needs to be addressed first, as it can really mess with the overall feeling of the track if it’s even a little bit out of tune with the other tracks, because it produces very strong fundamental frequencies.
+While we usually want to jump head-first into some of the more exciting aspects of mixing, ensuring that the bass guitar is as close to perfectly-tuned as possible is arguably the most important instrumental element in a track, especially when compared to the need to perfect other instruments.
+It needs to be addressed first, as it can really mess with the overall feeling of the song, even if it’s a little bit out of tune with the other tracks, because it produces very strong fundamental frequencies.

-One of the major benefits of playing the bass guitar as a monophonic instrument, in most cases, is that auto-tuners can be used on them in a rather stealth manner.
-Sometimes a well tuned bass guitar will still be up or down a few cents when it gets handed over to the mix engineer.
-This tends to happen more often with bass guitar tracks than standard guitars, due to the thickness of the strings.
-Pitch correction will just get the job done on the few final cents of difference and lock it in during the mix phase.
-It will tend to make your bass a bit more synthetic sounding when it’s the star of the show though.
+One of the major benefits of playing the bass guitar as a monophonic instrument (in most cases) is that auto-tuners can be used on them in a rather stealth manner.
+Sometimes a well-tuned bass guitar will still be up or down a few cents when it gets handed over to the mix engineer.
+This tends to happen more often with bass guitar tracks than standard guitars due to the thickness of the strings.
+Pitch correction will just get the job done on the little bit of discrepancy and lock it in during the mix phase.
+It will tend to make your bass a bit more synthetic-sounding when it’s the star of the show though.
 But maybe that’s not such a problem for the aesthetic of your up-front bass guitar mix.

 Mixing Around the Bass Guitar

 If the bass guitar itself was recorded quite well on tracking day, you don’t really need to do a whole lot to its tone in the mix.
-A lot of how the bass guitar comes across in a final mix depends on how everything else is shaped around it though.
-This is an often overlooked aspect of getting the bass to feel right for the release of the recording.
+A lot of how the bass guitar comes across in a final mix depends on how everything else is shaped around it.
+This is an often-overlooked aspect of getting the bass to feel right for the release of the recording.

 Pro Tip: Creating pockets for the bass guitar